bcgov/forestry-digital-services/collections/_pages/strategy.md

 Our teams are aiming to design services that meet the needs of diverse users, from members of the public to backend technical experts.

 We’re headquartered in Victoria but we have members working across the province.
 We collaborate online with application users throughout B.C.
-Team members also go into the field to learn how users interact with FS applications in their places of work.
+Team members also go into the field to learn how users interact with the Province of BC's forestry applications in their places of work.

 ## How we work

-Our team is modernizing the FSA by taking a [human centred design approach](https://en.wikipedia.org/wiki/Human-centered_design), led by [service design](https://en.wikipedia.org/wiki/Service_design).
+Our team is modernizing the FDS by taking a [human centred design approach](https://en.wikipedia.org/wiki/Human-centered_design), led by [service design](https://en.wikipedia.org/wiki/Service_design).
  This involves:
  - Observing the applications in operation
  - Talking with staff about the applications